CQCL/hugr/specification/hugr.md

 TypeParam ::= "Type" | "ClassicType" | "F64" | "U64" | "I64" | "Opaque"(name, ...) | "List"(TypeParam)
 ```

-The structure of the `signature` block is as follows.
-* It may contain a `function` of string type.
-This is used to look up a `compute_signature`
-  among implementations that have self-registered (e.g. impl's of a Rust trait).
-* If the `signature` block is present but no `function` is provided, the default
-  type-scheme-interpreter is used
-* Any *other* members of the `signature` block (i.e. properties of the OpDef, the same for
-  all operation nodes) are passed to `compute_signature` too, along with the OpDef name, the
-  `misc` data (also passed to other compiler passes) and the node's values for the `args`
-   * For the default type scheme interpreter, the `signature` block will have to include
-     both `inputs` and `outputs`
-* If the signature block is absent, this is equivalent to a signature block containing only
-  `function: <name-of-resource>`.

-Reading this format into Rust is made easy by `serde` and
+**Implementation note** Reading this format into Rust is made easy by `serde` and
 [serde\_yaml](https://github.com/dtolnay/serde-yaml) (see the
 Serialization section).
 It is also trivial to serialize these
 definitions in to the overall HUGR serialization format.

-Note the only required fields are `name` and `description`. `signature` is optional, as
+Note the only required fields are `name` and `description`. `signature` is optional, but if present
-above.
-The optional `misc` field is used for arbitrary YAML, which is read in as-is
+must have children `inputs` and `outputs`, each lists.
+The optional `misc` field is used for arbitrary
-(into the `serde_yaml Value` struct).
-The data held here can be used by compiler
+YAML, which is read in as-is and passed to compiler passes and (if no `signature` is present) the
-passes which expect to deal with this operation (e.g. a pass can use the `basis`
+`compute_signature` function; e.g. a pass can use the `basis` information to perform commutation.
-information to perform commutation).
-The optional `args` field can be used to
-specify the types of static+const arguments to the operation - for example the
+The optional `args` field can be used to specify the types of static+const arguments to each operation
-matrix needed to define an SU2 operation.
+---for example the matrix needed to define an SU2 operation.
 If `args` are not specified
 then it is assumed empty.

 ### Extensible metadata